Ico: Other Team Ico games

-Team Ico's third game, The Last Guardian, was announced as a PlayStation 3 title at the Electronic Entertainment Expo 2009.
+The team's third game, The Last Guardian, was announced for the PlayStation 3 at E3 2009.
 The game centers on the connection between a young boy and a large griffin-like creature that he befriends, requiring the player to cooperate with the creature to solve the game's puzzles.
 The game fell into development hell due to hardware limitations and the departure of Ueda from Sony around 2012, along with other Team Ico members, though Ueda and the other members continued to work on the game via consulting contracts.
 Development subsequently switched to the PlayStation 4 in 2012, and the game was reannounced in 2015 and released in December 2016.
 Ueda has said that "the essence of the game is rather close to Ico".

 HD remaster

 Ico, along with Shadow of the Colossus, received a high-definition remaster for the PlayStation 3 that was released worldwide in September 2011.
 In addition to improved graphics, the games were updated to include support for stereoscopic 3D and PlayStation Trophies.
 The Ico port was also based on the European version, and includes features such as Yorda's translation and the two-player mode.
 In North America and Europe/PAL regions, the two games were released as a single retail collection, while in Japan, they were released as separate titles.
 Both games have since been released separately as downloadable titles on the PlayStation Network store.
 Patch 1.01 for the digital high-definition Ico version added the Remote Play feature, allowing the game to be played on the PlayStation Vita.